Parkinson's Disease

 Mary, if you want to know more about this, I can find the links for the studies I have seen as well as a couple of YouTube videos that show some of this neurologist's patients before treatment and awhile after treatment.
 In corresponding with this doctor he told me he has treated over 100 PD cases with this protocol and only had one patient who could not tolerate it as she would throw up right after she got an injection.

-Lastly and also of importance, this is not a cure and the patient still needs to take their regular meds.
+Lastly and also of importance, this is not a final treatment and the patient still needs to take their regular meds.
 If you stop taking the vitamin, all symptoms return and the disease continues to progress again.
 Based on what my other friends with PD have told me, their doctors are not open to this whole idea and will definitely "not" do the injections for them.
 One of my friends took all of the studies I gave him so he could show them to his doctors to see if they would monitor him if he started taking the supplement and they flat out told him no and not only that, they wouldn't even look at the studies........they said they had no time to be reading worthless studies, but they are quite fine with prescribing drugs for him in which they know he will end up a drooling, shaking and demented mess!

 Art